matthewglasenapp/hla_resolve/README.md

                         removed at the end of the run.
 Files it did not write are reported and left in place (default: False) --keep_all_intermediates
-                        Retain every intermediate file, including the read copies and superseded BAMs that are otherwise removed as soon as a stage finishes with them.
-For debugging.
-                        Uses several times the storage of a default run, so it is a poor choice for a large cohort (default: False) --keep_full_bam       Keep the mapped BAM.
-It is deleted by default once reads are filtered to the MHC (default: False) --clair3_model CLAIR3_MODEL
+                        Retain all intermediate files.
+Only use for debugging (default: False) --keep_full_bam       Keep the genome-wide mapped BAM.
+It is deleted by default once reads are filtered to the MHC (default:
+                        False)
+  --clair3_model CLAIR3_MODEL
                         Clair3 model name (bundled in SIF).
 Defaults to r1041_e82_400bps_sup_v500 for ONT and hifi_revio for